fbpx

 On top of this, if you are an introvert like me the social side of Christmas may also be stressful for you.

-So, how do you look after your mental health at Christmas?
+So, how do you look after your mental health at Christmas and throughout the festive season?

 Tips for looking after your mental health and coping at Christmas